metabrainz/bookbrainz-user-guide/docs/tutorials/add-a-book.md

 ### Contents
 This is where you define which Work or Works are contained in the book.
 In the case of a novel, you will expect a single Work; for short stories or an omnibus collection for example, you would expect multiple Works.

 This section also allows you to easily group together the Works as part of a Series.
 Here you will be able to organize each part of the series.

 ### Submit
 This section is a recap of the information you are about to submit — or if you have created new entities in the process, of the information that has already been submitted.
-Please verify it carefully before submitting.
+Please verify it carefully before submitting (the rest of) the book.

 ## Adding entities separately
 If you don't want to enter an entire book or if you know most of the entities you need already exist, you can create entities separately.